What Happens If You Overfill Coolant In A Car?

 You can expect to see the following symptoms.
 The severity, and the speed with which they develop, will depend on how badly you’ve overfilled the coolant.

-You’ll need to remove some coolant from the system to reduce it to a safe quantity.
+You’ll need to remove some refrigerant from the system to reduce it to a safe quantity.

 Coolant Leaks